-SPAIN and in particular ANDALUCIA which has a rich history, has some mysterious, spooky, scary stories; we have selected a few to share with you.
+Every country has its fair share of folktales and legends with SPAIN certainly not being the exception.
+ANDALUCIA in particular, which has a rich history, has some mysterious, spooky, scary stories; we have selected a few to share with you.
 Are they true?
 Not true?
 Make yourself comfortable in the safest place in your house and join us for the tale of...

 SEVILLE is a city with a rich history that also has quite a few ghosts.
-The best documented is that of SISTER URSULA, a nun of the Order of Charity who appears in the Hospital of the Five Wounds, a Renaissance building which now houses the Parliament of Andalucia.
-Wander through the corridors of the building and frequent sick room and the old sacristy.
-The Diputación de Sevilla ghosts wander the corridors of the old barracks.
-No one dares to walk along the Green Street last Friday night of each month, where there is a narrow passage from the old Jewish quarter.
-There is also a gentleman in a cloak and ruff inhabiting the high street pharmacy Franks.
+The best documented is that of SISTER URSULA, a nun of the Order of Charity who appears in the HOSPITAL OF THE FIVE WOUNDS, a Renaissance building which now houses the Parliament of Andalucia.
+She is said to wander through the corridors of the building and frequent the sick room and the old sacristy.

 In GRANADA you’d expect a few ghosts to be merrily wandering ancient buildings such as the Alhambra Palace, perched high on a hilltop overlooking once-Islamic Granada the and the winding, narrow, cobbled streets.
 Once a Moorish Palace, the Moorish sultan discovered an affair between his favourite concubine and one of his courtiers.
 The lovers were parted and the courtier (along with his entire family) was executed.
 In the palace there is a Parador which is reputed to contain the sad and broken-hearted spirits of the tragic lovers, prevented from being together.

 In the pub "EL GRANERO" in the city of Granada a monk named Lorenzo appears.
 It is in part of the Palacio de Abrantes, which was built in the sixteenth century.